WildMeOrg/houston/deploy/codex/README.md

     docker-compose stop houston && docker-compose rm -f houston && docker volume rm codex_houston-var

+#### Running without gitlab

+Running the gitlab service takes up lots of memory and if you are unable to run it , it is possible to use the development local git alternative.
+If you already started gitlab and houston, you can stop them by doing:

+    docker-compose rm --stop -f houston gitlab
+    docker volume rm $(docker volume ls -q -f dangling=true | grep gitlab-var) docker volume rm $(docker volume ls -q -f dangling=true | grep houston-var)

+Use the development docker-compose file:

+    ln -s docker-compose.dev.yml docker-compose.override.yml
+    docker-compose up -d

+This should create the houston service again but not the gitlab one.

 #### Running the tests

 During development, we mount the code directory and by default run commands as